 If this option is marked with

-✓ you will be able to set boot information on your motherboard directly.
+✓ or a green square you will be able to set boot information on your motherboard directly.
 Otherwise, you’ll have to rely on a bootloader like

 systemd-boot.
 You could obviously use the default EFI fallback option (